Global Studies (GS)

-This course explores the challenges of international security, peace and conflict.
-In helping students make sense of headlines from around the world, this course first presents major theories of conflict and peace, then examine some of the most important issues currently on the global agenda: terrorism, nuclear weapons, ethnic and religious conflict, the promises and problems of collective security, economic interdependence, global information flows and the rising political power of networked individuals in the digital age.
-The course challenges students to discover the complex relationships between these issues, question their own assumptions about peace and security, and reflect on how their own identities and futures are affected by the forces explored in the course.
+This course explores the challenges of international security, peace, and conflict.
+In helping students make sense of headlines from around the world, this course first presents major theories of conflict and peace, then examines some of the most important issues currently on the global agenda: terrorism, nuclear weapons, ethical, and religious conflict, the promises and problems of collective security, economic interdependence, global information flows, and the rising political power of networked individuals in the digital age.
+The course challenges students to discover the complex relationships among these issues, question their own assumptions about peace and security, and reflect on how their own identities and futures are affected by the forces explored in the course.

 GS 3250 Society Through Novels and Film (4 Credits)

-Artistic modes of expression such as film and literature offer a lens for understanding the forces and concerns that have shaped, and are continuing to shape, countries, regions, and peoples.
-Literary and artistic movements arise because of the particular confluence of history and the creative choices or artists, reflecting the issues that are at the vanguard of the times.
+Artistic modes of expression such as film and literature offer a lens for understanding the forces and concerns that have shaped and are continuing to shape, countries, regions, and peoples.
+Literary and artistic movements arise because of the particular confluence of history and the creative choices of artists, reflecting the issues that are at the vanguard of the times.
 Students analyze key works of literature and film in order to learn how these works can provide a concrete understanding of society's cultural values and political events.
-Simultaneously, students learn how their own values and history as well as their assumptions about artistic creators and observers are present in their interactions with the work being studied and how these factors affect their understanding and region, area, or people they wish to study in this manner.
+Simultaneously, students learn how their own values and history, as well as their assumptions about artistic creators and observers, are present in their interactions with the work being studied and how these factors affect their understanding of the region, area, or people they wish to study.

 GS 3300 Human Geography (4 Credits)

 Human geography analyzes people and places and how they interact across broad expanses of history and multi-continental distances.
-This course examines the roles geography and humanity has played in shaping one another in space and time.
-The course pays special attention to how and why cultures have developed in particular spaces.
+This course examines the roles geography and humanity have played in shaping one another in space and time.
+This course pays special attention to how and why cultures have developed in particular spaces.
 Global, regional, and national factors are emphasized in considering how a specific place shapes one's identity, values, and traditions.
-The course also provides an introduction to GIS mapping, and consider issues of global health, eco-refugees, climate change, poverty, sustainability, war, and economics.
+This course also provides an introduction to GIS mapping and considers issues of global health, eco-refugees, climate change, poverty, sustainability, war, and economics.
 Students gauge the influence of media and governments on issues of geographic importance.